blainehill2001/Ginkgo-P/README.md

 To launch the frontend, first download Node.js from [here](https://nodejs.org/en/download/).

-Then, run npm i in the root project folder to install all necessary node packages. cd into kompare_backend and kompare_frontend and do the same.
+Then, run npm i in the root project folder to install all necessary node packages (npm install). cd into kompare_backend and kompare_frontend and do the same.

 Then, cd into kompare_backend.
 Create a .env file with and enter **mongodb+srv://<username>:<password>@kompare2.nbbfmkm.mongodb.net/?retryWrites=true&w=majority** after substituting in the username and password.
 To get a valid url, you might have to be added as a Database User in MongoDB.
 (TODO for later: ensure that the access IP Addresses accessible to the DB is *not* 0.0.0.0/0.0.0 - namely add whatever private IPs as exclusive users.)

 Feel free to edit the .env in ./kompare_backend for the server with other environment variables such as NODE_ENV to distinguish between prod and dev, PORT to distinguish which port the server will be on, etc.

-To run on your local machine, enter 'npm run start' from the root directory.
+To run on your local machine, enter 'npm run dev' from the root directory.
 This will run both the frontend and backend on their development scripts as defined in their respective package.json.

 ## Frontend